influxdata/flux/docs/SPEC.md

 Shift adds a fixed duration to time columns.
 The output table schema is the same as the input table.
+If the time is null, the time will continue to be null.

 Shift has the following properties: